baleshwar-mahto/ALPR4Rural_India/README.md

 # ALPR4Rural_India
 Automatic License Plate Detection and Recognition for Rural India
 ## About
 This project was done as a Summer Research Intern at the National Institute of Technology (NIT ) Andhra Pradesh along with my fellow intern [Ritish Kumar Tiwari ](https://github.com/ritishtiwari) of the National Institute of Technology (NIT ) Raipur .
-Ritish worked on the License Plate detection part using YOLO V4 alogirithm and I worked on the Character Segmentation of License Plate Image Using OpenCV and Recognition part using Tesseract and MobileNet V2 .
+Ritish worked on the License Plate detection part using YOLO V4 alogirithm and I worked on the Character Segmentation of License Plate Image Using OpenCV and License Plate Recognition part using Tesseract and MobileNet V2 .

 ## Problem Statement
 Metropolitan cities and urban areas with adequate infrastructure , it is easy to implement and deploy License plate detection and recognition systems with available CCTV cameras in the traffic signals and good network speed , but the same is not true in case of remote rural areas of India wherein there is no  such proper infrastructure and good network speed to deploy such systems .
 In such a scenario , there are more possibilities of traffic law violations in the rural areas which can lead to more road accidents and casualties .
 There is a need of such a system for rural setting with its own specific constraints which will help Indian roads more safe to use .